chatitze/hangmanweb/README.md

 I used MySql database to store the player and game details.
 There is a 'HahgmanGameDB.txt file added to the project folder that includes the database scripts.
 In my local the port for MySql is 3306, and both username and password is 'root'.
-These MySql definitions can be changed in class 'ApplicationContextConfig' under'com.hangman.spring.config' package.
+These MySql definitions can be changed in class 'ApplicationContextConfig' under 'com.hangman.spring.config' package.

 From the client point of view, there are three different pages: